Vie-Rus/Keylogging/README.md

 # Keylogging
     Current Version 1.5

-    This keylogging python program will track your computer's keyboard strokes, along with certain special keys and commands and records them in a text file (v1.5).
-The certain special keys and commands will be listed down below.
+    This keylogging Python program will track your computer's keyboard strokes and certain special keys and commands and record them in a text file (v1.5).
+    Certain special keys and commands will be listed down below.

-    Since this is simply a keyboarding tracking program, all system are able to detect when you are able to run this program to prevent malicious intent.
+    Since this is simply a keyboarding tracking program, all systems can detect when you can run this program to prevent malicious intent.

 | Special Keys   | What it appears on the file   |